Businesses across the landscape industry are adapting to the rapidly changing economic conditions. A recent HubSpot data report states,

-So what does this mean for green industry professionals?
+So what does this mean for landscaping industry professionals?
 Don’t assume your prospects are not going to engage.

 Taking the sales mindset forward, let’s look at some practical approaches to help you fuel your sales funnel:

-The number one mistake you could be making right now is not telling your prospects that your business is up, running, and well-equipped to do remote business.
+The number one mistake you could be making right now is not telling your potential landscaping customers that your business is up, running, and well-equipped to do remote business.

 Here’s an example from the food industry: when food delivery companies started the concept of contactless delivery, they made sure that we, as customers, are well aware of three things – the companies are willing to deliver the food, the type of services we can expect (e.g. a limited menu), and the process of contactless delivery.
 These three things conveyed to us that they want to serve us, but out of respect for each others’ health and safety, they’ve adopted a new way of doing business.

 The present reality of landscaping means that adjusting the way you do business is an essential step in communicating with your prospects.
-Tell them that your business is up, running, and well-equipped to do remote business.
+Tell them that your business is up, running, and well-equipped to do business in a safe and effective manner.

 To get the best results for your communication efforts, we recommend using video messaging.
 Right now video consumption is at its highest, but that’s not the only reason we are supporting this; video adds a personalized element and instills authenticity in your message.
 Since you can’t be out in the field meeting and greeting clients and prospects, a video message helps them to set their eyes on you and decide whether or not they want to trust you with the job.
 A tool to help you easily make videos, like Animoto, can come in handy here to help you create and edit short video clips suitable for sharing with your social network.